John Lennon's killer was offered help upon release

 Efforts to reach the minister at his home and church office were not successful.
 His son confirmed to Reuters that he had made the offer.

-Medina is a rural town about 50 miles (80 kilometres) northeast of Buffalo near Lake Ontario.
+Medina is a rural town about 50 miles northeast of Buffalo near Lake Ontario.

 Chapman has come up for parole every two years since 2000 and has been turned down each time.